-Rebecca Walker, Associate Professor in the Department of Social Medicine (Core Faculty in the Center for Bioethics), and Adjunct Professor in the Philosophy Department, specializes in bioethics and practical ethics methodology.
-Her current work is largely in research ethics including animal research, phase I healthy volunteer research, and genomic advances.
+Rebecca Walker, Professor in the Department of Social Medicine (Core Faculty in the Center for Bioethics), and Professor in the Philosophy Department, works in bioethics and the philosophy of medicine.
+Her current work focuses on biomedical research including animal research, phase I healthy volunteer research, and genomic advances.
 She also works on topics in health care ethics including distributive justice and concepts of autonomy.
 Dr. Walker completed a Greenwall Foundation post-doctoral fellowship in bioethics and health policy at Johns Hopkins and Georgetown Universities in July 2001.
 She then held a visiting faculty position in the Philosophy Department at the University of Michigan, arriving at UNC in 2003.
-In Philosophy, she regularly teaches topics in ethics and bioethics at both the undergraduate and graduate levels.
-In Social Medicine she teaches three courses during the “foundational” phase of the medical school curriculum.
-Dr. Walker serves on the UNC Hospital Ethics Service and the Institutional Animal Care and Use Committee.
-She is a co-investigator in the Center for Genomics and Society (Gail Henderson, PI) as well as in the HealthyVOICES project (Jill Fisher, PI), a longitudinal study of phase I clinical trial volunteers.
-She is also part of the research ethics faculty resource for UNC’s Clinical and Translational Science Award.
+In Philosophy, she regularly teaches topics in the philosophy of medicine and bioethics at both the undergraduate and graduate levels.
+In Social Medicine she teaches during the “foundational” phase of the medical school curriculum.
+Dr. Walker serves on the faculty advisory board for the Institute for Arts and Humanities, on UNC’s Animal Care and Use Committee, and is past co-director of education for the Hospital Ethics Committee.
+She is Principal Investigator (with Jill Fisher) on an NIH grant that aims to improve ethics and policy for early phase healthy volunteer research, the Comparative Model Organism Research Ethics (CMORE) for Healthy Volunteers study.
+She is also part of UNC’s Center for Genomics and Society.